 United States Commercial Trucking Accident Statistics

 The United States economy depends on trucking to move its freight around.
-In fact, about 70% of everything you buy has reached the store where you bought it in a commercial truck.
-Trucking as an industry is not only foundational to American capitalism; it also provides thousands of well-paying jobs to American men and women every year.
+In fact, according to the American Trucking Associations (ATA), trucks moved 72.7% of all domestic freight tonnage in the U.S. in 2024.
+Trucking as an industry is not only foundational to American capitalism; it also provides roughly 8.4 million well-paying jobs to American men and women every year.

 If you or someone you know was involved in a commercial truck accident in Louisiana, it’s best to consult a Louisiana truck accident attorney as soon as possible.
 They can help make sure you’re aware of all of your legal options.